TKillerX/GenericGameplayMechanics/M_ Delerium Mechanics/Cards - Enemy Deck - Build.md

 2 Enemy - Flip 2 Cards
 3 Enemy - Flip 3 Cards

-Similar stat enemy cards add the threshold
+Similar stat enemy cards add to the threshold.
-Different stat enemy cards are played consecutive without reshuffling deck
+Different stat enemy cards are played on the stack and must also be dealt with.

 ### Random Event Modifier
 - Conditions